mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

     Kirby Lee – USA Today Sports</figcaption>
 </figure>

-Can small, seemingly irrelevant differences between pitches be the difference that causes a pitcher to have a great outing instead of a poor one?
+Can small, seemingly irrelevant discrepancies between pitches be the difference that causes a pitcher to have a great outing instead of a poor one?

 Adam Wainwright was once one of the most dominant pitchers in the game of